 In some ways, growing okra from seeds is easy.
 It will tolerate poor soils, little moisture, and a range of soil pH readings.
 That tolerance extends to the kitchen, where it is a delicious addition to soups and can be fried or stewed.

 But okra is also a demanding plant when it comes to heat and sunshine.
 This African-born cousin of the hibiscus, hollyhock and mallow plants weakens and becomes vulnerable to pests and diseases if it’s too cool or shady, even for a short time.
 It just won’t bear those wonderful seed pods without abundant heat and sunlight.

 Okra is also intolerant of frost.
 Temperatures anywhere close to freezing can destroy the plant.

-These factors coupled with its relatively long season has made okra a Southern garden favorite.
+These factors coupled with its relatively long season have made okra a Southern garden favorite.
 As this plant’s popularity has grown, many gardeners in the Midwest have tried to add this, with unpredictable results.
 It’s not easy, but the general rule of thumb is that if you can grow corn, you can grow okra.

 - For a successful crop, only grow in areas with warm day and evening temps during the summer